andrei-stoica26/henna/README.md

 ### tilePlot

 This function plots a numeric matrix.
-Here, we used shared cluster markers as an example:
+Here, we use shared cluster markers as an example:

 ![](man/figures/tile_plot.png)